 When summer came, I wallowed in linear algebra and thought about Taara in England and how stupid I’d been for staying.
 There had been hints of the coming reality, but I had been so sure of my place I was blind to them.

-September arrived, and one morning after class I noticed no one working out front.
+September arrived, and one morning between terms I noticed no one working out front.
 I poked my head in back and found Naitee, her husband, and the staff huddled around the TV in the kitchen.

 Smoke and flames poured out of the Twin Towers in Manhattan.
 Then the building to the left, the South Tower, no longer able to support its own weight, went lifeless and collapsed in a plume of smoke and ash.

 In the subsequent days, I discovered that the terrorists learned to fly at a Florida flight school and that no one working at my dad’s friend’s company survived the attack.